MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 This control supports Continuous SDL Practice 7 – Perform Security Testing.

 Have professional application penetration testers attempt to compromise a live instance of the complete workload.
 This testing validates that the workload's security controls are effective and consistent.
 Penetration testing helps find and highlight the path of least resistance that an attacker could use to exploit your application and compromise the business.
 Penetration tests can be incredibly valuable when done at the right time.
-Use them once you've mitigated the cheap and easy to exploit vulnerabilities found in previous scans.
+Use them after you mitigate the cheap and easy to exploit vulnerabilities found in previous scans.

 We recommend you do this testing at all levels of the DevSecOps security profiles.